simon-zhou/pgsql/general.md

 ## Full Text Search

 A tsvector value merges different variants of the same word and removes duplicates to create a sorted list of distinct words called lexemes.
 See good explanation [here](https://forestry.io/blog/full-text-searching-with-postgres/)

+## Bitmap Index

+Bitmap index is a technique from data warehouse world.
+It's most efficient with low cardinality column.
+It doesn't play well with write-heavy or even moderate concurrent write use case.
+Oracle has bitmap index while PG doesn't have it.